An-u-rag/clt-creator/README.md

 - Added reference X, Y and Z axes - cylinders.
 - Realistic CLT plank dimensions
 - Fixed the resolution issue for the plank.

+Commit 4:
+- Added a Grid Texture.
+- Created a Quad -> 64x64 (meters) grid on the XY plane.
+- Arranged the XYZ axis cylinders into combined entity.
+- Matched XYZ -> RGB for axis and made the mslightly larger.